RylieWeaver/rylieweaver.github.io/WordleBot/README.md

 Some actions in Wordle are clearly optimal or suboptimal given the current state, which can be succinctly stated as rules on the action space (a.k.a. inductive biases).
 WordleBot is constrained in its training and evaluation to follow three inductive biases in its training and evaluation:
 - **No repeats:** Never guess the same word twice.
-- **2 or fewer target words:** If there are only two of fewer possible target words, guess one of them.
+- **2 or fewer target words:** If there are only two or fewer possible target words, guess one of them.
 - **Final guess:** If on the last guess, choose from the remaining possible target words.

 The action space is constrained by setting all disallowed action probabilities to 0 and then renormalizing.
 Specifically, before each action selection step, we first multiply the raw policy distribution \(\pi_\theta\) by a binary mask, where 1 indicates an allowed action and 0 indicates a disallowed action.
 The constrained policy is then defined as